IshanKashyap01/Git/collaborating with Git-part I/Pushing.md

 - The ```git push``` command allows you to synchronize your local changes with the remote

+- Every time you push, you'll be asked for your password by GitHub and you must provide it with a ```personal access token```

+- You can add your credentials to git via the ```credential.helper``` configuration or by using any other credential manager

+- This way, you can push w/o giving your ```personal access token```

 ### Public vs Private Commits